I was going to title this piece "The Mother Distracted Guide to Humbug-ery" and then I thought "best not".

 4. Wire cutters or very strong scissors.
 Even Dynamo would struggle to get out of some of the packaging toys come in these days.
 You'll need the fabric plasters to wrap round your fingers after it has taken you an entire festive episode of Midsomer Murders to free Barbie and her range of microscopic accessories.

 5. Tweezers.
-After last year's "bead up the nose" incident, I'm taking no chances.
+After Caitlin's "bead up the nose" incident, I'm taking no chances.
 Plus I can't remember the last time I actually scrutinized my eyebrows.
 And since we've got rid of the carpet and hubby has painted the floors, the risk of splinters in the foot (and even more annoyingly, shredded hosiery) is high.
 Less micro-pedi and more micro-shreddy.

 6. Bin bags.
 Just remember that the ratio of packaging to gift for most of the stuff we buy these days is 85% packaging and 15% gift.
 However, failure to recycle correctly in this here shire may result in heavy tut-tutting from the neighbours and possibly a short prison sentence.